computational-structural-design/VGS/README.md

 <br>

 VGS makes use of the following libraries:
-- the C# implementation of the Boyer-Myrvold algorithm for planarity testing by Ondrej Nepozitek (https://github.com/OndrejNepozitek/GraphPlanarityTesting - MIT license);
+- the C# implementation of the Boyer-Myrvold algorithm for [Planarity Testing by Ondrej Nepozitek](https://github.com/OndrejNepozitek/GraphPlanarityTesting) - MIT license;
-- the library Math.NET Numerics (https://www.nuget.org/packages/MathNet.Numerics/ MIT license).
+- the library [Math.NET Numerics](https://www.nuget.org/packages/MathNet.Numerics/) - MIT license.
 <br>

 If you use the VGS library, please refer to the official GitHub repository: <br>